Billy Porter sports all-white feathered suit on 2020 Golden Globes red carpet

 PHOTOS: Golden Globes 2020 red carpet fashion

-Porter is nominated for best actor in a TV drama for his work on FX's "Pose."
+Porter, who is nominated for best actor in a TV drama for his work on FX's "Pose," said the look took months to build.

 The white suit was the latest in a string of dramatic red carpet looks for Porter, who famously wore a custom velvet tuxedo gown designed by Christian Siriano to the Oscars last year.
 His other 2019 red carpet looks included a Rinat Brodach "tuxedo jumpsuit" for the Critics' Choice Awards and a beige couture Randi Rahm suit that featured a matching dramatic, floor-length cape.